chinapedia/wikipedia.abstract.en/Page/Classical_guitar.md

 Modern classical guitar

-Agustin_Barrios.gif ]] The _modern classical guitar_ (also known as the "Spanish guitar"), the immediate forerunner of today's guitars, was developed in the 19th century by Antonio de Torres Jurado, Ignacio Fleta, Hermann Hauser Sr., and Robert Bouchet.
+]] The _modern classical guitar_ (also known as the "Spanish guitar"), the immediate forerunner of today's guitars, was developed in the 19th century by Antonio de Torres Jurado, Ignacio Fleta, Hermann Hauser Sr., and Robert Bouchet.

 Technique